Pilatch/easy-element/README.md

 The goal of Easy Element is to allow creation of custom elements without worry about browser support while leveraging technologies web developers are already familiar with.

-For example if web developers want to handle events within a custom element, they can do so using native JavaScript like `addEventListener`.
+For example, if web developers want to handle events within a custom element, they can do so using native JavaScript like `addEventListener`.
 Compare this to a library like [stencil](https://stenciljs.com/docs/events) where the developer is expected to import event-related decorators and learn to use a proprietary interface.

 Easy Element is intended for simple custom elements.
 If you want something more complex, there are [more feature-complete libraries](https://www.webcomponents.org/introduction#libraries-for-building-web-components) out there.